smarter-sh/smarter/docs/source/smarter-framework/guides/developer-setup.rst

    7570286d11c0   smarter        "watchmedo auto-rest…"   About a minute ago   Up About a minute   0.0.0.0:9357->8000/tcp   smarter-app
    7df77367d1d5   smarter        "bash -c 'watchmedo …"   About a minute ago   Up About a minute   8000/tcp                 smarter-worker f3bf3acbd087   smarter        "bash -c 'watchmedo …"   About a minute ago   Up About a minute   8000/tcp                 smarter-beat
-   7db0374bb2dc   mysql:latest   "docker-entrypoint.s…"   About a minute ago   Up About a minute   3306/tcp, 33060/tcp      smarter-mysql
+   7db0374bb2dc   mysql:latest   "docker-entrypoint.s…"   About a minute ago   Up About a minute   3306/tcp, 33060/tcp      smarter-sqldb
    33c6673de559   redis:latest   "docker-entrypoint.s…"   About a minute ago   Up About a minute   6379/tcp                 smarter-redis

 Good Coding Best Practices